 The United States and other countries are now working to collectively mobilize $100 billion in climate finance per year by 2020, from a wide variety of public and private sources, to address the needs of developing countries in the context of meaningful mitigation actions and transparency on implementation.
-In 2013, U.S. public climate finance increased to $2.7 billion from $2.3 billion in 2012.
+In 2014, U.S. public climate finance was $2.7 billion, the same as in 2013 and a $400 million increase from 2012.

 The table below summarizes U.S. public climate finance since Fiscal Year 2010.